seifeakalu/Spring-boot-JPA-SQL-With-JWTAuth-And-Pagination-API/README.md

 # REST API example application

-This is a Rest API that let you send message to user based on ORM Model Relation, To register message, This API Lets you register user and authenticate with JWT
+This is a Rest API that let you send message to user based on ORM Model Relation, To register message, This API Lets you signup user and authenticate with JWT

-    Open the project with STS IDE and Run the application, STS will install necessary dependency for this API
+    Open the project with STS IDE and Run the application, STS will install all the necessary dependency for this API

 `pom.xml` containes necessary dependency of this project.